MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 The initial motivation for establishing a data culture often comes from a specific strategic business problem or initiative.
 It might be:

 - A reactive change, such as responding to new agile competition.
-- A proactive change, such as initiating a new line of business, or expanding into new markets to seize a "green field" opportunity.
+- A proactive change, such as starting a new line of business or expanding into new markets to seize a "green field" opportunity.
 Being data driven from the beginning can be relatively easy when there are fewer constraints and complications, compared with an established organization.
 - Driven by external changes, such as pressure to eliminate inefficiencies and redundancies during an economic downturn.

 In any of these situations, there is often a specific area where the data culture takes root.
 The specific area could be a scope of effort that's smaller than the entire organization, even if it's still significant.
 After necessary changes are made at this smaller scope, they can be incrementally replicated and adapted for the rest of the organization.